 For a detailed look at the crude, toxic methods and materials used by the drug cartels in producing the Cocaine that sells on the streets of the US and Europe, check out http://www.deamuseum.org/ccp/coca/production-distribution.html

-Some of this can’t be strictly seen as the fault of the Cocaine cartels – they are forced into crude jungle labs by the drug Nazis deployed by the world’s superpowers, where they have access for the most part only to primitive equipment and materials – which is all that is really needed to produce a white (well, off-white really) powder to be consumed by druggies who could care less about purity and quality as long as they get the buzz they’re seeking.
+Also let’s remember that the cocaine cartels are forced into those crude jungle labs by the DEA drug Nazis, where all they have access to for the most part is primitive equipment and materials.
+But big joke – that’s all anyone really needs to produce a white (well, off-white really) powder ready for snorting by people who for the most part could care less about purity and quality as long as they get the buzz they’re seeking.

-It wasn’t always this way.
-Although readers of this blog know that I have no particular interest in Cocaine, since its relevance to health and healing is minimal when compared with the pure, natural Coca Leaf from which it is derived, it may be of interest to readers to discover that today’s Cocaine bears only a chemical resemblance to the Cocaine that was being produced in the 1800s by pharmacy labs and even by doctors themselves for their patients.
-Quality, purity, and toxicity are a completely different matter.
+The world of Mama Coca wasn’t always this way.
+Although readers of this blog know that I have no particular interest in Cocaine, since its relevance to health and healing is minimal when compared with the pure, natural Coca Leaf from which it is derived, it may be of interest to readers to discover that today’s Cocaine bears only a chemical resemblance to the Cocaine that was being produced in the 1800’s by pharmacy labs and even by doctors themselves for their patients.

-So here I’m offering a chapter from “The History Of Coca” by Dr. William Golden Mortimer (1901) which appears in its entirety my E-Book “The Coca Leaf Papers” along with a treasury of other original source materials on the Coca plant and its healing properties, its cultivation, its impact on diet, energy, muscles, nerves, breathing, and much more.
+So here I’m offering a chapter on Cocaine manufacturing from “The History Of Coca” by Dr. William Golden Mortimer (1901) which is available in its entirety my E-Book “The Coca Leaf Papers”.

 CHAPTER X: THE PRODUCTS OF THE COCA LEAF